CartoDB/dataservices-api/doc/geocoding_functions.md

 ## Country Geocoder

-This function geocodes country names by transforming them into country border geometries.
+This function geocodes your data into country border geometries.
 It recognizes the names of the different countries either by different synonyms (such as their English name or their endonym), or by ISO (ISO2 or ISO3) codes.

 ### cdb_geocode_admin0_polygon(_country_name text_)